shreyas-girjapure/Salesforce/Salesforce Interview Questions.md

 	 - How call batch class from a batch classs?
 	 - Can we call another batch class in execute method?
 	 - Is writing finish method mandatory ?
+	 - How to limit batch size ?
+	 - How many ways are there to retrieve records on start method?

 ## Asynchronous Operations in Apex